ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 But wait.
 What if you measure, like, bacteria concentration in a lake (a definitely order-of-magnitude-based value), and get 0 because you don't detect anything?
 Or you detect 'no earthquakes' on some particular day?

-And indeed, it turns out lots of scientists have data with 0s in it, and they're just ... [working around it?](http://www.arpapress.com/Volumes/Vol11Issue3/IJRRAS_11_3_08.pdf)
+And indeed, it turns out lots of scientists have data with 0s in it, and they've just been ... [working around it?](http://www.arpapress.com/Volumes/Vol11Issue3/IJRRAS_11_3_08.pdf)

 Okay.
-It is _possibly_ reasonable to either:
+Maybe it is _possibly_ reasonable to either:
 * delete 0 values from your data, or
 * replace 0s with 'very small numbers that aren't 0', such as $$\e = 10^{-k}$$ for some $$k$$ that makes them smaller than all your non-zero values

 ...in order to keep your geometric mean from being literally 0.
 Why: maybe your instruments aren't sensitive to detect values that are very near 0 and just report 0 instead.
 Or maybe your data is a ratio like 'counts of a molecule per million liters', and it is assumed that, no matter what, if you sampled _enough_, the thing you're counting would show up at least once, if you kept looking, so it can't 'really' be 0.

 But, and **this is important**: if there are enough zero data points that your _choice of $$\e$$_ for rounding is changing your geometric mean significantly, you are probably doing something wrong.

-And if you decide instead of _delete_ the 0 values, you better report the result as "the average X when X was present", rather than just "the average X", or you've found another way to [lie with statistics](https://www.amazon.com/How-Lie-Statistics-Darrell-Huff/dp/0393310728).
+And if you decide instead of _delete_ the 0 values, you better report the result as "the average X when X was present", rather than just "the average X", or you're just [lying with statistics](https://www.amazon.com/How-Lie-Statistics-Darrell-Huff/dp/0393310728).

 It's pretty confusing, though.
 You aren't wrong for being unsure.
 People use geometric means all the time with data that can be zero, maybe doing one of the above workarounds, and I _really_ doubt they're all handling it correctly or reporting it correctly afterwards.

-Oh, and by the way: if you are geometric-meaning a bunch of, say, annual company growth percentages, and getting 0 -- say, for example, the data $$x = (-20\%, 0\%, 50\%, 120\%)$$, you're doing it wrong.
+Oh, and by the way: if you are geometric-meaning a bunch of, say, annual company growth percentages, and getting 0 -- say, for example, the data $$x = (-20\%, 0\%, 50\%, 120\%)$$ -- you're doing it wrong.
 Those growth rates are percentages and need to be changed to actual multiplicative factors $$x = (0.8, 1.0, 1.5, 2.2)$$, which gets rid of the zeroes.
-The only zero growth rate is your company going out of business.
+The only $$0\%$$ growth is your company going out of business.

 ----------